rcarver/typeregistry/README.md

 [![Build Status](https://travis-ci.org/rcarver/typeregistry.svg)](https://travis-ci.org/rcarver/typeregistry)
 [![GoDoc](https://godoc.org/github.com/rcarver/typeregistry?status.svg)](https://godoc.org/github.com/rcarver/typeregistry)

-TypeRegistry is a generic system to instantiate arbitrary types by name.
+TypeRegistry is a generic system to instantiate types by name.
 Since go cannot instantiate a type directly, we must first register any type that we would later like to instantiate.
 The registry handles these mechanics for you.

-In addition, the registry supports marshal, unmarshal and dependency injection for getting objects in and out of storage.
+In addition, the registry supports marshal, unmarshal, and custom setup for getting objects in and out of storage.

 ## Example